 We have developed a series of models that make it easy for employees and companies to implement sales transactions on the secondary market.
 Amongst these models, we propose a collaboration between the company and its employees, so the sale becomes a service provided by the company to its employees.
 We also offer a pricing tool that will allow not only for a significant profit for the employees, but also create interest in the securities being offered among investors.

 PrivatEquity.biz’s main function to prevent this possibility.
-At the same time, the company can also verify the identity of the investors, and determine whether they are suitable as new investors in the company, or perhaps pose a risk and are therefore deemed as undesirable.
+At the same time, the company can also verify the identity of the investors, and determine whether they are suitable as new shareholders in the company, or perhaps pose a risk and are therefore deemed as undesirable.

 In any event, we strongly suggest the involvement of the company in the sales process, in order to ensure that the interests of the company and the employee, and those of all the other employees, are aligned.